 In the Flagship 2030 planning process, we focused first on creating a far-reaching vision for transformation without considering the impact of the constraints of current conditions.
 We wanted to decide what should be done before deciding how it could be done.
 This document emphasizes what is needed to become a leading 21st-century research university and outlines the general financial parameters necessary for success.
 More specific financial models will be developed as budgetary priorities are set in the implementation phase.

 Clearly, our success in moving the university forward will depend on available funding.
-CU-Boulder will need strategic investments beyond the normal inflation rate—including higher levels of federal and private support for research, creative work, teaching, and student scholarships—to become the model for the "new flagship university" of the 21st century.
-Just as important, we must convince the state of Colorado to invest in the initiatives outlined in this plan.
+CU Boulder will need strategic investments beyond the normal inflation rate—including higher levels of federal and private support for research, creative work, teaching and student scholarships—to become the model for the "new flagship university" of the 21st century.
+Just as important, we must persuade the state of Colorado to invest in the initiatives outlined in this plan.

 America's flagship universities have always played a vital role in helping the United States compete in the global economy.
 With a record of innovation and excellence, our nation's state universities have been called "the greatest system of higher education in the world."
-Public universities, including CU-Boulder, provide the majority of America's educated workforce, and many conduct groundbreaking research benefiting both America and the world in countless ways.
+Public universities, including CU Boulder, provide the majority of America's educated workforce, and many conduct groundbreaking research benefiting the United States and the world in countless ways.
 Today, however, countries in Europe and Asia are investing in their own colleges and universities at levels that will challenge America's claim.
 As a nation, we must address this disparity if we are to remain competitive on a global scale.
-At CU-Boulder, we feel strongly that America's public universities should encourage a national dialogue on meeting this growing challenge.
+At CU Boulder, we feel strongly that America's public universities should encourage a national dialogue on meeting this growing challenge.